Jacob Stallings Preview, Player Props: Marlins vs. Dodgers

-The Miami Marlins, including Jacob Stallings and his .414 slugging percentage in past 10 games, including four extra-base hits but no home run), take on starter Lance Lynn and the Los Angeles Dodgers at LoanDepot park, Wednesday at 6:40 PM ET.
+The Miami Marlins, including Jacob Stallings (.267 batting average in his past 10 games), battle starting pitcher Ryan Pepiot and the Los Angeles Dodgers at LoanDepot park, Thursday at 6:40 PM ET.

-In his previous game he had a hitless showing (0-for-3) against the Nationals.
+He racked up two hits (going 2-for-4 with a double) in his last appearance against the Dodgers.

 Jacob Stallings Game Info & Props vs. the Dodgers